All-to-key Attention for Arbitrary Style Transfer: Introduction

-We argue that the above problems are caused by the inherent limitations of the all-to-all attention mechanism.
-On the one hand, all-to-all attention has no error tolerance.
-It prefers to assign a much larger weight to the value whose corresponding key is most similar to the query, given that softmax shows strong exclusiveness in attention score due to exponential computation.
-Therefore, all-to-all attention after softmax tends to concentrate on the most similar value.
+We argue that the inherent limitations of the all-to-all attention mechanism cause the above problems.
+(1) All-to-all attention has no error tolerance and is sensitive to position variation.
+It tends to concentrate on the most similar value since $softmax$ shows strong exclusiveness in attention score due to exponential computation.
 A distorted style pattern appears when the most similar key is semantically distinct from the query.
-For example, the reason for the appearance of irrational eye patterns in the results of AdaAttN is that the all-to-all attention operation almost exclusively concentrates on the eye patterns in the reference style image for the positions with edge-like patterns in the content image.
-On the other hand, all-to-all attention has quadratic computational complexity since it establishes a fully connected correspondence between queries and keys.
-Handling image features with high spatial resolution and dense elements exacerbates the issue that the computational complexity of the all-to-all attention operation scales quadratically with respect to image size.
+For example, the reason for the appearance of irrational eye patterns in AdaAttN's results is that the all-to-all attention almost exclusively concentrates on the eye patterns in the style image for the positions with edge-like patterns in the content image.
+Its sensitivity is embodied in that slight changes in query at different positions will lead to complete semantic changes in matched keys.
+For instance, the object motion and the light change in the video cause severe flickering phenomena between consecutive stylized frames that are frame-by-frame independently generated by AdaAttN.
+(2) All-to-all attention has quadratic computational complexity since it establishes a fully connected correspondence between queries and keys.
+Its computational complexity scales quadratically to image size.